-The research is based on a mixed-method paradigm.
-In the present study, the quantitative part is intended to test the research hypotheses, while the qualitative part is intended to provide validity for the quantitative findings, as well as to examine variables that are difficult to quantitatively reduce, such as the degree of student collaboration in the lesson.
+The present study uses a mixed-method paradigm: the quantitative part is intended to test the research hypotheses, while the qualitative part aims to validate the quantitative findings as well as examine variables that are hard to quantify, such as the degree of student collaboration in class.

-In the quantitative part, the research set is quasi-experimental: pre- and post-measurement, with an experimental group (students studying in the ICT program) and a control group (students studying in a traditional, non-ICT program), without random assignment of the experimental conditions.
-The selection of a quasi-experimental set was made because it allows to examine the effect of the intervention (in this case - integrating ICT in science classes) compared to the control group.
-However, it was not possible to choose an experimental set, as there is no control over the choice of the school to implement or not to implement the ICT program, meaning that there is no random placement of schools to implement the program.
-Therefore, the difference-in-differences (DID) methodology was used (see below, Angrist & Pischke, 2008).
-Both groups were measured at two points in time.
-In the experimental group, the first measurement was conducted prior to the implementation of the ICT program, and the second measurement was conducted one year from the implementation of the program.
-Among the control group, two measurements were made at the same time interval as the experimental group.
+In the quantitative part, the research design is quasi-experimental: pre- and post-measurements were carried out in an experimental group (students studying on the ICT program) and a control group (students studying on a traditional, non-ICT program); however, the experimental conditions could not be assigned randomly.
+A quasi-experimental setup was chosen because it allows us to measure the effect of the intervention (in this case, integrating ICT in science classes) on an experimental group as compared to a control group.
+It was not possible to implement a true experimental setup, as we had no control over which schools chose to implement the ICT program; thus the assignment of students to groups could not be randomized.
+In this situation, using the difference-in-differences (DID) method is appropriate (see below, Angrist & Pischke 2008).
+Both student groups were assessed at two points in time: in the experimental group, the first measurement was conducted prior to the implementation of the ICT program, and the second one a year into the program.
+The control group was assessed at the same interval.

-The qualitative section is based on classroom observations: three classroom observations (science classes) in the ICT program and three classroom observations (science classes) in non-computerized schools, for a total of six structured observations.
+The qualitative part comprised six structured classroom observations: three observations of science classes on the ICT program and three corresponding observations at the non-computerized school.

 Intervention

-Both schools studied the same curriculum in the sciences with the same content, and the difference between them was in the teaching methods only (ICT versus traditional).
-The school joined the ICT program five years ago.
-A computer program for teaching 5th-grade science was constructed, consisting of a number of lessons learned during the year, one lesson per week, total about 35 lessons.
-One lesson per week was held in a computer room with digital tools and one lesson was held in the regular class room with laptops.
-In the experimental group two teachers delivered the program, they are talented sciences teachers who teach science in ICT, in advance were the computer room and digital tools, and at the beginning of each class of students' classes and according to the instructions of each activity, the students begin the learning experience.
-The program also included collaborative lessons (group learning).
-The teacher and other viewers appreciated the collaboration between the students in groups.
-In contrast, in the school that studied the traditional program, the 5th graders studied the same content, but most of the lessons were in textbooks and regular laboratories and consisted of regular activities that the teacher prepared.
-In addition, there were group learning lessons among the students without the incorporation of digital tools but regular group activities.
-Sometimes there were lessons combined with computers and other tangible tools that the teacher used as an auxiliary, but not at the level of the equipment found in the experimental group's school.
+Students at both schools studied the same science curriculum, which was delivered using different teaching methods (ICT vs. traditional).
+The computerized school had joined the ICT program five years prior.
+A computer-based program for teaching 5th-grade science was developed, comprising about 35 lessons taught over the course of an academic year.
+Each week one such lesson was held in a special computer room with digital tools; a second weekly science lesson was held in a regular class room with laptops.
+Two talented science teachers with experience in ICT-facilitated teaching delivered the program using advanced digital tools.
+Students received instructions for learning activities at the beginning of each class, which included collaborative lessons (group learning).
+The teachers and other observers appreciated the group collaboration between the students.

+While the 5th-graders at the non-computerized school studied the same content, most of the lessons were delivered using textbooks and regular lab activities prepared by the teacher.
+Group learning lessons were also held without the incorporation of digital tools.
+Occasionally the teacher used computers and other technical tools as teaching supports; however, the equipment was far more limited than that used at the experimental group’s school.

 About the lesson plans that took place in the intervention of the experimental group that studied science through ICT.